 - SAT, ACT, or CLT scores (Liberty University is offering test-optional admission for Spring, Summer, and Fall 2021 applicants)

 - Admission essay

-*Note that additional documentation may be requested by the admission committee after your application has been received.
+*Additional documentation may be requested by the admissions committee after your application has been received.